-Any one issue which has affected civilised history of mankind the most and has been a contentious issue is the way the production process in an economy should be organised.
-Whether the production should be the sole responsibility of the state/government or should it be left altogether to the private sector?
+One issue which has affected the civilised history of mankind the most and has been a point of contentious is how the production process in an economy should be organised.
+Should production should be the sole responsibility of the state/government or should it be left altogether to the private sector?
 Again, will it be better to carry on production with a joint effort-a mixture of state and private enterprises?

 Depending upon the dominant view of the time in a particular country, different forms of production patterns evolved and different economic systems finally came up, providing alternative ways of organising an economy.
-The three models of economic systems which we see coming up are basically the different stages in the evolutionary process of our experiments which define a better way of organising our economy.
+The three models of economic system which evolved in the course of human history are basically the different stages in the evolutionary process of the experiments to define a better way of organising an economy.
 We must have a concise overview of this evolutionary process:

-1. Capitalistic Economy -
+1 Capitalistic Economy

 The capitalistic form of economy has its origin in the famous work of Adam Smith-Wealth of Nations (1776).
-Adam Smith (1723-1790), the Scottish philosopher-economist professor at University of Glasgow whose writings formed the basis of classical economics had stressed certain fine ideas which were to take fancy among some of the western countries and finally capitalism took birth.
+Adam Smith (1723-1790), the Scottish philosopher-economist professor at the University of Glasgow, whose writings formed the basis of classical economics, had stressed certain fine ideas which were to take fancy among some of the western countries and finally capitalism took birth.
 He raised his voice against the heavy-handed government regulation of commerce and industry of the time which did not allow the economy to tap its full economic worth and reach the level of well-being.
-Stressing 'division of labour', an environment of 'laissez faire' (non-interference by the government), he proposed that the 'invisible hand' of 'market forces' (price mechanism) will bring a state of equilibrium in the economy and a general well-being to the countrymen.
-For such an economy to function for public well-being, he has acknowledged the need of competition in the market.
+Stressing 'division of labour' and an environment of 'laissez faire' (non-interference by the government), he proposed that the 'invisible hand' of 'market forces' (price mechanism) will bring a state of equilibrium in the economy and a general well-being for the countrymen.
+For such an economy to function for public well-being, he acknowledged the need of competition in the market.

-Once the USA attained Independence the ideas of Adam Smith were made part of its public policy-just one year after Wealth of Nations was published.
-From here the idea spread to other parts of Euro-America-by 1800 the economic system called 'capitalism' was established which was later known by different names-Private Enterprise System, Free Enterprise System, Market Economy.
+Once the USA attained independence, the ideas of Adam Smith were made part of its public policy-just one year after the Wealth of Nations was published.
+From here, the idea spread to other parts of Euro-America-by 1800 the economic system called 'capitalism' was established which was later known by different names-Private Enterprise System, Free Enterprise System or Market Economy.